Skip to content

 environment = { venv = "envs/requirements.txt" }

 If multiple backends are specified, the first one found is used in this priority order: docker, singularity, conda, pixi, venv.
+HPC modules are loaded regardless of the primary backend if the executor supports them.

 Default Environments#